 PROPERTIES OF BOMBAY BLOOD GROUP

-2. Presence of anti-A, anti-B, anti-AB and potent wide thermal range anti-H in the serum.
+- 2. Presence of anti-A, anti-B, anti-AB and potent wide thermal range anti-H within the serum.

 - 3. A, B, H non-secretor (no A, B, or H substances present in saliva).

 - 4. Absence of H enzyme in serum and H antigen on red cells.

 - 5. Presence of A or B enzymes in serum and red cells.

 - 6. A recessive mode of inheritance.

 - 7. Red cells of the Bombay group are compatible only with the serum from another Bombay individual.

 For informative videos by The Health Master, click on the below YouTube icon:

 For informative videos on Medical Store / Pharmacy, click on the below YouTube icon: